dmitov/formik/docs/tutorial.md

 As you can see above, validation is left up to you.
 Feel free to write your own validators or use a 3rd-party helper library.
 Formik's authors/a large portion of its users use [Jason Quense](https://github.com/jquense)'s library [Yup](https://github.com/jquense/yup) for object schema validation.
 Yup has an API that's similar to [Joi](https://github.com/hapijs/joi) / [React PropTypes](https://github.com/facebook/prop-types) but is also small enough for the browser and fast enough for runtime usage.
 You can try it out here with this [REPL](https://runkit.com/jquense/yup).

-Since Formik authors/users _love_ Yup so much, Formik has a special configuration option / prop for Yup called `validationSchema` which will automatically transform Yup's validation errors messages into a pretty object whose keys match `values`/`initialValues`/`touched` (just like any custom validation function would have to).
+Since Formik authors/users _love_ Yup so much, Formik has a special configuration options / props for Yup called `validationSchema` and `warningSchema` which will automatically transform Yup's validation errors messages into a pretty object whose keys match `values`/`initialValues`/`touched` (just like any custom validation function would have to).
 Anyways, you can install Yup from NPM/yarn like so...

 ```bash
 npm install yup --save